 There are a number of privately owned and County owned gravel pits operating in the area.
-Given the abundance of gravel underlying SMF, it is acknowledged that there will likely be future interests by private landowners and other parties for natural resource extraction operations throughout the Plan area.
+Given the abundance of gravel underlying in SMF, it is acknowledged that there will likely be future interests by private landowners and other parties for natural resource extraction operations throughout the Plan area.

 The Province, under the Code of Practice for Pits, permits and regulates gravel operations and may require additional approvals under other forms of legislation such as the Water Act, AEP, and others as required.
-Municipal jurisdiction over sand and gravel operations extends over the following matters: land use compatibility through statutory plans (MDP, ASP), the LUB and the development permitting process and subdivision process.
-Applications for land use change to Aggregate Extraction/Processing District, will be reviewed based on the merits, surrounding land uses and potential conflicts.
+Municipal jurisdiction over sand and gravel operations extends over the following matters: land use compatibility through statutory plans (MDP, ASP), the LUB, the development permitting process and subdivision process.
+Applications for land use change to Aggregate Extraction/Processing District, will be reviewed based on the merits, surrounding land uses and potential conflicts in alignment with the ASP vision.

-There is jurisdictional overlap between a number of matters that must be addressed in a natural resource extraction application.
+There is jurisdictional overlap between a number of matters that must be addressed in a Natural Resource Extraction application.
 Therefore, it is essential that the authorization and permitting processes of both the Province and MVC operate in a harmonious and effective manner to the benefit of the operators, County, residents and all those affected by these projects.